Increased H-1B and I-9 scrutiny means greater risk for your business.

-As we anticipate these audits and investigations to ramp up in the next few years, it’s beneficial for employers to have clear expectations about why these investigations occur, what happens during them and how they can prepare.
+Review answers to frequently asked questions for clear expectations about why these investigations occur, what happens during them and how employers can prepare.

 What is a USCIS site visit?

-U.S. Citizenship and Immigration Services has the authority to verify information included on H-1B and L-1 petitions through telephonic and electronic methods, and through on-site inspections of worksites, also known as “site visits.”
+U.S. Citizenship and Immigration Services (USCIS) has the authority to verify information included on H-1B and L-1 petitions through telephonic and electronic methods, and through on-site inspections of worksites, also known as “site visits.”

-Under the Administrative Site Visit and Verification Program, USCIS randomly selects petitions for site visits both before and after the petition is adjudicated.
 The occurrence of a site visit does not necessarily reflect a suspicion of fraud or other concerns.
 The purpose is to confirm the information that companies provide in immigration petitions for sponsored foreign national employees and to assess compliance with immigration statutes and regulations.

 What should employers do to prepare for a USCIS site visit?